Jungle Beat: The Movie: Plot

-In a jungle isolated in the African plains, live a group of animals including Munki the bold, adventurous monkey, Trunk, the big-hearted elephant, Rocky, the dog-like rhino, Tallbert, the earnest and awkward giraffe, Humph, the grumpy hedgehog who is very protective over his property, Ribbert, the lazy frog, a female ostrich and her three unhatched chicks that always try to escape, and Ray the firefly.
+A group of animals lived in a jungle isolated in the African plains, including Munki the monkey, elephant Trunk, rhino Rocky, giraffe Tallbert, hedgehog Humph, frog Ribbert, a mother ostrich, her three unhatched chicks that always try to escape, and Ray the firefly.
 One morning, Munki and Trunk wake up to discover that they can speak, which they take advantage of.
-They learn that the source of them talking is a jello-like, four-legged alien named Fneep, who has come from the planet Scaldron to conquer Earth and has brought some amazing technology with him, including a translation device called a speech pod that lets the animals talk for the first time that Munki tries on the others.
-The animals make him give in easily and allow themselves to surrender peacefully, making Fneep's conquest a success.
-They learn from Fneep that his ship crashed near the mountains, and since he's conquered Earth, he can use the homing beacon in his ship that summons the Scaldronians instantly.
-Munki, Trunk, Rocky, and Humph agree to come with him on the way to Fneep's ship.
+They learn that the source of their speech is a jello-like, four-legged alien from the planet Scaldron named Fneep, who plans to conquer Earth and has brought some technology with him, including a speech pod translator that helps animals talk.
+As Munki tries the pods, the animals make him give in, allowing themselves to surrender peacefully, making Fneep's conquest a success.
+They learn from Fneep that his ship crashed near the mountains, and he can use the homing beacon in his ship to summon the Scaldronians to Earth.
+Munki, Trunk, Rocky, and Humph agree to come with him to Fneep's ship.

-While crossing the plains, they meet a group of singing wildebeest, whose leader misbelieves that Fneep may become the new leader due to the fact that he's conquered Earth and tries to keep his position, but Fneep manages to outdo him, and tells him that the herd are great at what they do and that only reason they follow him is that they love what he does.
+Crossing the plains, they meet a group of singing blue wildebeest, whose leader misbelieves that Fneep may become the new leader for conquering Earth and tries to keep his position, but Fneep tells him that the herd are great at what they do and only follow him out of admiration.
 Resolved, the leader allows them to pass.
-One of the ostrich eggs tries to follow them and is almost run over by a wildebeest stampede, hatching in the process.
-Once out of the egg, she believes that since she is a bird, she can also fly, and tries to, but to no avail.
-After witnessing the mother ostrich hugging the baby ostrich, Fneep learns that hugs are for making someone feel better, knowing he/she isn't alone, saying "I love you", and to feel special.
-They learn from Fneep that the only way for Scaldronians to feel special is to conquer planets, which prove that they're strong and worthy of respect, and that he's a terrible conqueror due to not conquering any planets until now.
-Munki, Trunk, and Rocky tell that it doesn't matter if he hasn't conquered any planets and try to give him hugs, but he refuses.
+One of the ostrich eggs tries to follow them and is almost run over by the wildebeest stampede, hatching in the process.
+Once out of the egg, the chick believes she can fly and fails to do so.
+Witnessing the mother ostrich hugging the chick, Fneep learns that hugs are to make someone feel better and special.
+They learn from Fneep that the only way for Scaldronians to feel special is to conquer planets, proving their strength, and that he's a terrible conqueror due to not conquering any planets until now.
+Munki, Trunk, and Rocky tell that it does not matter, but he refuses.